CHILDHOOD TRAUMA THERAPY IN AUSTIN AND ALL OF TEXAS AND RHODE ISLAND

 In therapy, you can separate your adult self from the part of you that is stuck in old patterns and negative self-beliefs.
 It can stop the past traumas from having a hold on your fulfillment and enjoyment in your present day life!
 The past can be chapter in your book and not an ongoing struggle and hard experience.

 When you are sad or angry today, it can be a traumatic trigger.
 As if it is reminding you of your raging father.
 Or reminding you of feeling all alone.
 But all of this is happening outside of your awareness.
 Perhaps you don't see the connection between the overwhelm or collapse and the past.
 What would be like to untangle your childhood trauma from your internal experience today?
 How liberating would that be?
-You could just have your emotions and bodily sensations and be calm, present, open hearted, life affirming and clear at the same time.
+You could just have your emotions like joy, happiness, grief or anger and bodily sensations and be calm, present, open hearted, life affirming and clear at the same time.
 You could trust your instincts, have your voice and get your needs met without feeling threatened or overwhelmed.
 The past would no longer have its hold on you!

 Are You Experiencing: